Morgan State University to offer new scholarships for undocumented immigrants

 But Morgan State University is now offering scholarships to make it happen.

-After recording their largest enrollment ever of more than 9,100 students, Morgan State University is noticing a spike in international students.
+After recording its largest enrollment ever of more than 9,100 students, Morgan State University is noticing a spike in international students.

 In just over a year, the university gained an extra five percent of international students.